-Grantley is Manager and Principal Engineer of the Water Research Laboratory.
-He is responsible for all commercial and applied research projects, financial operations, ongoing professional development of staff and the maintenance and development of WRL's facilities and techniques.
+Grantley is Director, Industry Research at the Water Research Laboratory (WRL) of the University of New South Wales.
+WRL is a leading international research and consulting laboratory utilising numerical modelling, physical modelling and field data collection to provide expert solutions to water related problems.
+As Director, Industry Research Grantley is responsible for all applied research projects, financial operations, ongoing professional development of staff and the maintenance and development of WRL's facilities and techniques.

 Grantley is an Australian expert in the fields of physical and numerical modelling of water.
-In his 24 years as a professional engineer, Grantley has developed his skills on a broad range of projects providing assessment and solutions for water engineering and water resources investigations.
-He has particular expertise in the selection and application of appropriate numerical models to support design solutions, planning and management across the water spectrum.
-Numerical modelling projects have been undertaken using 1D, 2D and 3D hydrodynamic and water quality models.
+In his 30 years as a professional engineer, Grantley has developed his skills on a broad range of projects providing assessment and solutions for water engineering and water resources investigations.
+He is a team leader with a proven track record for leading multi-disciplinary teams delivering practical solutions to environmental investigations.
+He has particular expertise in the selection and application of appropriate physical or numerical models to support design solutions, planning and management across the water spectrum.